Francsy/react-pokeapp/README.md

-# REACT NYT APP
+# REACT POKE APP

 Do you like Pokemons??
 Prepared yourself to get them all!!

 This is a React application built with function components.
-It incorporates features such as context communication, props, useEffect, debounce without hooks, validation, routing, and passing information through link params.
+It incorporates features such as context communication, props, useEffect, debounce, validation, routing and passing information through link params.

 <br>